titarenko/OAuth2/readme.md

 So, I decided to implement this library striving to achieve following goals:

-- simplicity - so even newbie can just call couple of methods and receive expected results
+- simplicity in usage - so even newbie can just call couple of methods and receive expected results
 - well-documented, testable and tested (!) code - current coverage (according to NCrunch) is greater than 80%, several acceptance tests are also implemented (SpecFlow + WatiN)
+- flexible, transparent and easily understandable design, so library can be used both by people who need only certain parts and fine-grained control over them and by people who want just plug it in and immediately receive expected result
 - self-education :) - it was interesting to see how OAuth2 works

 ## Dependencies ##